release-it/release-it/docs/git.md

 Example: `git.tagMatch: "[0-9]*\.[0-9]*\.[0-9]*"`

-Or only `"[!-]*"`, as this would match everything that excludes a hyphen, which is normally used excusively in pre-releaseses.

 This could also be useful when using a plugin to determine the next tag:

 Example: `git.tagMatch: "[0-9][0-9].[0-1][0-9].[0-9]*"`

+## Tag Exclude

+Use `git.tagExclude` to override the normal behavior to find the latest tag.
+For example whendoing a major release and you want to exclude any sort of pre-releases, use `*[-]*`, as this would exclude everything with a hyphen, which is normally used exclusively in pre-releases.

+Example: `git.tagExclude: *[-]*`

 ## Extra arguments